myfatemi04/myfatemi04.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I'm Michael"
+title: "Michael Fatemi"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm Michael Yoo Fatemi, an undergraduate studying Mathematics and Computer Science at the University of Virginia/UVA.
-I'm broadly interested in reinforcement learning and robotics, and am part of UVA's Cavalier Autonomous Racing Team.
+Hi, I'm Michael Yoo Fatemi, an undergraduate studying Mathematics and Computer Science at the University of Virginia/UVA.
+I'm broadly interested in reinforcement learning and intelligent systems.
+This summer, I will be in Sunnyvale as an AI Resident at [1X Robotics](https://1x.tech/).

 Please check out my [blog posts](/year-archive/) for some fun projects!